 Don’t delay your payment when buying gold

 When investing in gold, you should always remember that gold is a commodity and that prices do change, very often.
-The day you plan to buy physical gold, you should check the spot price of gold and ensure you make your payment on that day, to ensure you get that amount of gold.
+The day you plan to buy physical gold, as opposed to an ETF, you should check the spot price of gold and ensure you make your payment on that day, to ensure you get that amount of gold.
 Delaying your payment means the price and value of the gold will have changed.